1900 and 1920, the distinguishing characteristics of

 their youth (no older than 17), petite size (no more

-their petite size and frequent costume changes.
-Trained in England at the John Tiller School,
+than 5' tall and less than 130 lbs) and frequent costume changes.
+Trained in England at the Tiller School

 the Pony Ballet

 first performed in George Lederer's Casino

 Girl at the Shartesbury Avenue theater in London

 reduced from sixteen to eight and they made Chicago

 their home base.
 In 1902 while performing in

 Milwaukee, one of the girls died of typhoid fever.

 She was replaced by Dorothy Marlowe when rehearsals